 Students explore fundamental methods used to compose persuasive digital layouts.
-Strategies in aesthetics, personal methodology, and industry-standard practices are performed with the intent to deliver a clear, unique and proficient message.
-Prerequisites: MAT 131, MAT 133 or MAT 135 (MAT 135 preferred), and ENT 085 and ENG 090
+Strategies in aesthetics, personal methodology, industry-standard practices are performed with the intent to deliver a clear, unique and proficient message.

+Prerequisites: MAT 131 or higher, and ENG 085, and ENG 090